shamanec/GADS-devices-provider/README.md

 * Supports Linux, macOS and Windows - notes below

 **NB** I've been doing this having only small number of devices available.
 It looks like everything is pretty much working but I do not know how it would behave on a bigger scale.
+**NB** Can be used without [GADS](https://github.com/shamanec/GADS) just to set up devices for Appium testing - will still require and do the whole setup for the devices, might clean it up at some point to allow both `GADS` and non-`GADS` deployments.

 ## Features
 * Straighforward setup